LarryJilesJr/project_4_repo/README.md

 ![map look ](https://github.com/emely-zelaya/Photos_group-Project4/blob/main/map%20look.png?raw=true)

-### Machine Learning Model 1 (Predictive Analytics in Healthcare: Unveilig Insights into Heart Disease Risk, Deep Learning Model)
+### Machine Learning Model 1 (Predictive Analytics in Healthcare: Unveiling Insights into Heart Disease Risk, Deep Learning Model)

 Now we are continuing to explain our notebook "project_4_model".
 This notebook focuses on building and training a deep learning model using TensorFlow to predict the risk of heart disease based on the preprocessed data.